KR3915/pomocli/README.md

 # Pomocli
-pomocli is simple pomodoro based in terminal with simple jsonc config
+pomocli is simple pomodoro based in terminal with notification feature with simple jsonc config

 ## Showcase